Causal Inference on Networks under Continuous Treatment Interference: Conclusions

 \section{Conclusions}

 Causal inference in observational studies has often neglected the presence of interference, which has proven to be pervasive in many economic and social contexts.
-By developing a JPS estimator extended to the case of continuous treatment, this paper provides a methodology to evaluate policies when spillover effects matter.
-Specifically, we develop a generalized propensity score-base estimator that corrects for the bias resulting from both treatment selection and continuous treatment interference, balancing individual and neighborhood covariates across units under different levels of individual treatment and of exposure to neighbors' treatment.
+By developing a JPS-based estimator for continuous treatment, this paper provides a methodology to evaluate policies when spillover effects matter.
+Specifically, we develop a generalized propensity score-base estimator that corrects for the bias resulting from both treatment selection and network interference in the case of a continuous treatment.
+In a continuous setting, we define new causal estimands: the treatment and spillover effect functions.
+By balancing individual and network characteristics across agents under different levels of the individual and network treatments, the joint propensity score-based estimator identifies these causal effects.

+Using a weighted directed network, we also model different degrees of exposures to spillover effects.
+We consider spillover effects flowing in either direction and we weight the exposure to a neighbor's treatment by the connection intensity.
+We also propose different ways of normalizing the neighborhood treatment, leading to different weighting functions representing the neighbors' influence.

 The empirical relevance of our methodology is illustrated through the assessment of the effects of agricultural policies on food security.
-On the one hand, our results show that policy interventions matter and they have a non-linear impact on food security.
-In particular, both a local excessive taxation and support for the primary sector are detrimental for food availability.
-On the other hand, the average direct effect estimated neglecting interference underestimates the optimal level of producers' support.
+Our results show that policy interventions do matter and they have a non-linear impact on food security.
+Specifically, both a local excessive taxation and support for the primary sector are detrimental for food availability.
+However, we find that the average direct effect estimated neglecting interference underestimates the optimal level of producers' support by roughly 30\%.
+Our method thus provides crucial insights to identify the additional efforts required to domestic policies in order to be effective.